 When it comes to the financial services industry, you can bet there’s always someone trying to take advantage of another person in a tight spot.

 Unfortunately, this holds true if you’re having trouble getting an account.
-There are plenty of fake companies targeting EWS to try and get money out of you.
+There are plenty of fake companies targeting EWS that will attempt to get money from of you.

 Here’s how to identify such scammers and avoid them entirely.